smherwig/phoenix-nginx-eval/README.md

 bin/get_nginx.sh
 ```

-Afterwords, there are two new directories: `nginx-1.14.1`, which is the
+Afterwords, there are two new new directories: `nginx-1.14.1`, which is the
-vanilla version of NGINX, and `nginx-1.14.1-graphene`, which is the
+vanilla version of NGINX, and `nginx-1.14.1-graphene`, which is the patched
-patched version.
-The patched version side-steps a few bugs in Graphene-SGX and
+version.
+The patched version side-steps a few bugs in Graphene-SGX and also
-also forces the use of Phoenix's shared memory implementations.
-An important
+forces the use of Phoenix's shared memory implementations.
+An important result
-result of the patch is that NGINX only accepts HTTPS requests.
+of the patch is that NGINX only accepts HTTPS requests.
+See `patch/README` for
-See `patch/README` for further details.
+further details.

 Download, build, and install `libmodsecurity.so`.
 This library may already be
 installed to `/usr/local/modsecurity`.
 We specifically build the library
 without curl support, as Graphene appears to have a bug when handling libcurl's
-(or one of libcurl's dependencie's) init function (that is, the library
+library constructor (or the library constructor of one of libcurl's
-constructor):
+dependencies).

 ```
 bin/get_modsecurity.sh